 Founded in 1942 as a part-time institution for the men and women who supported Canada’s war effort, Carleton University is closely tied to the needs of the capital.
 Computer science students participate in paid co-op placements at leading technology companies in the city.
 Many Carleton students work as political aides and pages on Ottawa’s Parliament Hill.
 “Carleton’s stimulating interdisciplinary programs create graduates uniquely qualiﬁed for brilliant jobs in the knowledge economy—satisfying jobs that help solve the problems of the future in a changing world,” says president Roseann O’Reilly Runte.
 Carleton was the ﬁrst university in Canada to establish a graduate degree in public administration and it is also home to the country’s oldest four-year journalism program.
 It continues to expand offerings, with a cognitive science program, a bachelor of health science and an undergraduate degree in global and international studies.
 The university is also updating its infrastructure.
-An interactive learning space and more than 1,000 seats have been added to the library, and the River Building is now home to the schools of journalism and communication, public policy and administration, and international affairs.
+The library has been completely updated, and current renovations include steps to reduce energy consumption on campus, as well as the creation of the Institute for Advanced Research and Innovation in Smart Environments (ARISE) to focus on applied research in clean technology, health technology and information and communication technology.

-• Health Sciences: This interdisciplinary bachelor program is focused on the quickly changing health care and health science industries.
+• Health Sciences: This bachelor program focuses on the quickly changing health care and health science industries.
 It is organized around five concentrations: biomedical sciences, environment and health, disability and chronic illness, global health and health throughout the lifespan.

 |Minimum entering grades||Tuition||Average class size||Undergraduate students||Residence spaces||Graduation and retention rates|